-The announcement (first reported by Bloomberg) came alongside the revelation that Nvidia earned a massive $289 million from cryptocurrency-related sales in the first quarter of 2018, surpassing its own lofty expectations of $200 million.
+Nvidia has been one of the biggest beneficiaries of the cryptocurrency boom, having earned a massive $289 million from cryptocurrency-related sales in the first quarter of 2018, surpassing its own lofty expectations of $200 million.

-It all adds up to paint an optimistic image that the days of price inflated graphics card prices might finally be coming to an end.
+This all paints an optimistic image that the days of price inflated graphics card prices might finally be coming to an end.
 This inflation was primarily caused by the explosion in popularity of cryptocurrency mining, which saw people bulk purchase graphics cards and use them to ‘mine’ the valuable virtual coins.